Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Kansas State Stats and Trends

-- Kansas State's games this season have hit the over on two of four set point totals (50%).
+- Kansas State's games this year have gone over the point total two times in four opportunities (50%).

-- This year the Wildcats have seven turnovers, one fewer than the Sooners have takeaways (8).
+- This season the Wildcats have seven turnovers, one fewer than the Sooners have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.